Vinayak-Gaonkar/image_edit_collaboration_POC/readme.md

 * Basic features are implemented
 * Issues and bugs exist
 * Please find the demo video in demo folder
-* It was great learning experiance thanks for this task :smiley:
 ## Running in Local

 	git clone https://github.com/Gaonkar121632/image_edit_collaboration_POC